hbc/dc_2016_04/lessons/03_searching_files.md

 $ grep NNNNNNNNNN SRR098026.fastq
 ```

-We get back a lot of lines.
-What is we want to see the whole fastq record for each of these read.
+A lot of lines are printed to the shell!
+What if we want to see the whole fastq record for each of these read?
-We can use the '-B' argument for grep to return the matched line plus one before (-B 1) and two
+We can use the arguments '-B' and '-A' for the grep command to return plus one line before (-B1) and two
-lines after (-A 2).
-Since each record is four lines and the last second is the sequence, this should
-give the whole record.
+lines after (-A2) the line that matches.
+Since each fastq record is four lines long, and because our grep string matches the second line of the record, this command will give the entire record.

 ```bash
 $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq